 - $200 annual airline fee credit – Every calendar year you get up to $200 credited back to your account for airline incidentals and other fees.
 You have to select the benefit beforehand; it isn’t a generic travel credit like the Chase Sapphire Reserve.
 Once you select an airline (from the limited options), you will automatically receive statement credits for qualifying charges.
 There are many data points of people being able to cash out the credit on airline gift cards as well.
 This is one of the better benefits of the Platinum card, in my opinion, and definitely helps offset the large fee.

-- “Uber rides with Platinum” benefit – This is a brand new benefit that will take effect on March 30, 2017.
+- “Uber rides with Platinum” benefit – This is a brand new benefit that took effect on March 30, 2017.
 The new Uber perk gives you Uber VIP status (better cars, more experience drivers) and up to $200 in annual Uber credit.
 Cardholders who link their Platinum card to their Uber account will receive $15 in Uber credits per month, and $35 in December.
 This perk is good primarily for people who ride Uber regularly, since the credit is a small monthly allotment.
 The credit is applied over multiple rides.
 However, you forfeit any unused amount at the end of the month.
 Personally, I am not crazy about this credit.